by-jp/www.byjp.me/content/bookmarks/accent-marks-in-english/index.md

 | dire̱ctly | Ma̱cron below | Emphasised vowels | double underscore after: `e__` |
 | naïve | Diaë̱resis | Pronounce vowels distinctly | (Already available; alt-u before: `¨i`) |

 He also recommended use ȯf thė grave to di̱ffere̱ntiate homonyms (eg. minute vs. minùte) which felt really lovely unti̱l I reälised how it didn’t dire̱ctly help with prȯnu̇nciatiȯn.
 Which ȯf _bow_ and _bòw_ is thė frȯnt ȯf ȧ boat, ȧnd which for archery?
-I feel like thė ma̱cron abȯve gets u̇s to almōst the same place (bow fȯr boats, bōw fȯr arrows; wind in the trees, wi̱nd in your cable).
+I feel like thė ma̱cron abȯve gets u̇s to almōst the same place (bow fȯr boats, bōw fȯr arrows; wind in the trees, wīnd in your cable).

 ## Taking it too fār